 Inpatient, Ambulatory Costs and Codes, Medicare Base Rates

 When coding inpatient and outpatient diagnosis, ICD-9 diagnosis codes are used (after October 1, 2015 ICD-10 CM will be used).
 For inpatient procedures, ICD-9 is used (after October 1, 2015 ICD-10 PCS will be used) and for ambulatory procedures, CPT codes are used.
 Diagnosis and procedure codes are a standardized method to both describe the patient condition and medical procedures, and establish a foundation for reimbursement.
 Whatever the methods used to determine the codes, the care setting, contracted provider, payer, and other factors must be evaluated in making a determination about UCR.
-Medicare base rates established by Centers for Medicare and Medicaid (CMS) must also be considered.
+Medicare base rates established by Centers for Medicare and Medicaid (CMS) may be considered.
+Even if usual customary reasonable analysis must exclude insurance as a collateral source, charges are still often developed using base rates as a foundation.

 Value Chain – Different Paths for Inpatient and Ambulatory